 7. Easy Chicken Rice and Broccoli Casserole

-Can you believe that I almost threw these 6 x 8-inch Pyrex dishes away?
+Can you believe I almost threw these 6 x 8-inch Pyrex dishes away?
 They are invaluable for these easy make ahead and freeze meals like this delicious chicken rice and broccoli casserole.
 When I make it for the freezer, I leave out the cornflake topping in case I need to reheat it in the microwave.

 8. Red Beans and Rice